Work Days: Monday-Friday

-1. Must have a minimum of an AA Degree in early childhood or related field.
+1. Must have a minimum of a CDA with experience, an AA in ECE or related field, or enrolled in an AA degree in ECE or related field.

-1. While performing the duties of this job, the employee is occasionally required to stand; walk; sit; use hands to finger, handle, or feel objects; reach with hands and arms; climb stairs; balance; stoop, kneel, crouch or crawl; talk or hear; taste or smell.
+1. While performing the duties of this job, the employee is occasionally required to stand; walk; sit; run; reach with hands and arms; climb stairs; balance; stoop, kneel, crouch or crawl.

-2. The employee must be able to lift and/or move up to 50 pounds.
+2. The employee must be able to occasionally lift and/or move up to 50 pounds.

 Additional Requirements/Conditions of Employment:

-3. Training in First Aid, CPR, Child Abuse, Communicable Diseases, and Fire Safety.
+3. Training in First Aid/CPR, Child Abuse, and Communicable Disease provided by program.